aosabook/500lines/pedometer/chapter.md

 ## Separation of Concerns in Upload

 Once again, we've been wise to separate concerns in our program.
 All code related to storage and retrieval is contained in the `Upload` class.
-As our application grows, we'll likely want to use a database rather than saving everything to the filesystem.
+As our application grows, we'll likely want to use a database rather than saving everything to the file system.
 When the time comes for that, all we have to do it change the `Upload` class.
 This makes our refactoring simple and clean.

 In the future, we can also start saving `User` and `Trial` objects to the database.
 The `create`, `find`, and `all` methods in `Upload` will then be relevant to `User` and `Trial` as well.
 That means we'd likely refactor those out into their own class to deal with data storage and retrieval in general, and each of our `User`, `Trial`, and `Upload` classes would inherit from that class.
 We might eventually add helper query methods to that class, and continue building it up from there.